ddev/ddev/docs/users/cli-usage.md

 ddev config
 ```

-_Note: ddev config will prompt you for a project name, docroot, and app type._
+_Note: ddev config will prompt you for a project name, docroot, and project type._

 After you've run `ddev config` you're ready to start running your project.
-Run ddev using a simple:
+Run ddev using:

 ```
 ddev start
 ```

-When running `ddev start` you should see output informing you that the project's environment is being started.
-If startup is successful, you'll see a message like the one below telling you where the project can be reached.
+While `ddev start` is running you will see output informing you that the project's environment is being started.
+When startup is complete, you'll see a message like the one below telling you where the project can be reached.

 ```
-Successfully started my-drupal7-site
+Successfully started my-drupal-site
-Your application can be reached at: http://my-drupal7-site.ddev.local
+Your application can be reached at: http://my-drupal-site.ddev.local
 ```

 Quickstart instructions for database imports can be found under [Database Imports](#database-imports).